meghanlacoste/FrequencyTable/README.md

 // Class Level Variables
 // ---------*---------*---------*---------*---------*---------*---------*--------- */

-    //The Project Constants clas is used to help manage the project data.
+    //The Project Constants class is used to help manage the project data.
 //  This ensures that each class can access the constant values, but in the event that
 //a change is needed/required that this will only need to be made in one location, or file.
 //